 There are a number of resources for senior citizens in Michigan.
-They may qualify for financial help, free food and meals from Aging on Aging or Senior centers, work at home jobs and much more.
-A number of government assistance programs as well as non-profits, such as Agency on Agency offices, provide support to the elderly, retirees, and senior citizens among others.
+They may qualify for financial help, free food and meals from Aging on Aging or Senior center.
+There are also work at home jobs, free stuff including grant money or medical equipment for the elderly, Meals on Wheels and much more.
+A number of government assistance programs as well as non-profits, such as Agency on Agency offices in Michigan listed below, provide support to the elderly, retirees, and senior citizens among others.

 Financial assistance for seniors in Michigan

 Michigan Crisis Services for the Elderly may be able to address non-medical emergencies, such as prescription drug issues and utility shut off notices.
 This is only offered by a select number of Agency on Aging offices in Michigan, and support is offered for adults 60+ or older.
 Trained volunteers at each office will assess the situation and help arrange necessary services, whether it is emergency funds for paying utility or heating bills, or rent help.

 Senior Centers in Michigan can often help low income elderly or disabled citizens apply for government grants for their energy bills.
 There is LIHEAP, which is direct financial aid.
 Weatherization also helps senior citizens, many who live in older homes, make their property more energy efficient.
 More on Michigan LIHEAP Home heating credit.